skalenetwork/documentation/validators/register-validator-node.md

 **Important notes:**
-1. For the docker installation you need to make sure that the `live-restore` option is enabled in `/etc/docker/daemon.json`.
+1. After docker installation make sure that the `live-restore` option is enabled in `/etc/docker/daemon.json`.
 See more info in the [docker docs](https://docs.docker.com/config/containers/live-restore/).
 2. If you have any issues you can save the logs using `skale logs dump` command.
 It's also useful to check logs from node-cli `skale cli logs` from docker plugin `/var/log/docker-lvmpy/lvmpy.log` if there are any issues.